Jim Osman: Education and career

 Osman received a MFA (1982) and a BA (1979) from Queens College, City University of New York.

 Over the course of his career, Osman has been making sculptures that are formal contemplations on architecture, structure and space.
 Made primarily out of wood, paint and construction paper, Osman's works range from more intricate free-standing floor pieces to smaller-scale, more intimate sculptures.
 Working with materials commonly associated with construction, Osman presents opportunities to examine what can be embedded in homely assemblies.
 In re-contextualizing objects to form new shapes, Osman's gesture is often one of playful geometry.
 One sculpture may appear subtly constructed and at once block-like.
 Critic Jonathan Goodman commented on this tension, saying, "Given as they are to an agreeably rough presentation, it would be easy to see his works as entirely improvisatory; close inspection, however, reveals a sharp formal intelligence at work."

 Osman's work has been exhibited at galleries and institutions including The Brooklyn Museum of Art; The New York Public Library; The Queens Museum; Long Island University's Kumbal Gallery; Dartmouth College; the University of Texas at San Antonio; White Columns; and Lesley Heller Gallery.

 His public sculptures have been shown at PULSE Miami, FL; Art Hamptons, NY; Sculpture Mile in Madison, Conn; and at the East 4th Street Garden in Brooklyn, NY.

-Osman has been an Assistant Professor at Parsons The New School of Design since 2000 and well as having taught at Queens College, City University of New York and Dartmouth College.
+Osman has been an assistant professor at Parsons The New School of Design since 2000 and well as having taught at Queens College, City University of New York and Dartmouth College.

+Jim Osman is a member and president emeritus of American Abstract Artists.